 International education enthusiast interested in inclusion and equity.
 Social justice advocate, writer, and perpetual learner.

 She is a graduate of the University of Washington, where she earned her bachelor’s in International Relations and master’s in Public Administration.
 She completed her doctoral work at George Mason University where she studied students’ perceived self-efficacy gains from study abroad.
+Dr. Lopez-McGee is an International Career Advancement Program and Institute for International Public Policy Fellowship alum.
 She is deeply committed to equalizing access to education and increasing opportunities for young people to gain international credentials.
-Dr. Lopez-McGee is bilingual in English and Spanish.

 Skills and Expertise